AVSLab/basilisk/docs/2-1-bskReleaseNotes.md

     <li>Fixed issue where the Viz would show a custom camera window on startup if playing back a data file from bskSim scenarios.</li>
     <li>Added relative Orbit Determination filter (relativeODuKF) in fswAlgorithms/opticalNavigation.
 This filter reads measurements treated by the image processing block to estimate spacecraft position and velocity</li>
     <li>Changed the C++ message ID to consitently be of type int64_t, not uint64_t</li>
+    <li>Rearchitected how data is retained in BSK monte carlo runs using Pandas.
+The python pandas package is now required to run MC runs.</li>
+    <li>Updated the CMake to handle both Microsoft Visual Studio 2017 and 2019</li>
    </ul>

 ##  Version 0.6.2